Making an API Request

 Content-Length

-Length of the request body.
-The unit is byte.
+Length of the request body, in bytes.

 Mandatory for POST and PUT requests but must be left blank for GET requests